 The Tropicana casino on the Las Vegas Strip is located at 3801 S. Las Vegas Blvd.
 (1.888.381.8767) The hotel has 1000 rooms and suites, and is close to other casinos like the Excalibur, Luxor, and Mandalay Bay.
+The online version has great no deposit casino bonus codes.
 The casino is 50,000 square feet and amenities include the Laugh Factory Las Vegas with a weekly lineup of the hottest comedians in the business; Celebrity magician Murray; and “Dancing with the Stars: Live in Las Vegas” returns seasonally.

 History of the Tropicana Hotel